Creative-Geek/Creative-Geek/README.md

 I learn by doing and look up information as I go.

-📸 I’m currently working on Focal, A quick-shot expenses tracker.<br>👀 I’m generally interested in web development, computer graphics, and AI integrations.<br>📫 Find my socials bellow.
+I’m currently working on Searchable Screenshots, A desktop app to search your screenshots folder semanstically.<br> I’m generally interested in web development, computer graphics, and AI integrations.<br>📫 Find my socials bellow.

 Why do I do what I do?
 Because no one else would.